47 submissions

 A waterfall of icy water flooded him, making him jump from the immense cold.

-“What the fuck, Ceirys?!” he yelled, reaching another one of his limits.
+“What the fuck, Ceirys?!” he yelled, breaching another one of his limits.

 “What?
 You’re dirty.
 We need to bathe you properly, sweetling,” she announced, dropping another handful of water on top of him.

 “FUCK!
 Do you have to do this?!”
-Fulvio whimpered, finally breaking the taboo of ignoring eye contact with her.
+Fulvio whimpered, finally breaking the taboo of ignoring eye contact.

 “No,” she admitted, dumping water on top of him again.

-The flesh around him radiated warmth.
-The dragon around him was a source of heat.
+The flesh around him radiated warmth, the dragon was a source of heat.
 No, more than that – it was heat incarnate… And something he refused to touch.
 Despite being able to force him into anything, Ceirys refused to do so – instead, she resorted to constant coercion and blackmail.
 But he would not yield, even if the alternative was spending the entire night trembling from cold.

 “That’s right!” she gleefully interrupted.
 “You’re getting thied!”